UbiquityRobotics/learn/programming_your_robot/updating.md

 # Updating Software and Firmware

-From time to time Ubiquity Robotics will be updating either the full kernel image, the working software on the Raspberry Pi, or the firmware on the Motor Controller Board.
+From time to time Ubiquity Robotics will be updating either the full Raspberry Pi image, the working software on the Raspberry Pi, or the firmware on the Motor Controller Board.

-#### Kernel Image Update
+#### Raspberry Pi Image Update

 To check or update the
-full kernel image, visit the [Ubiquity Robotics Download](https://downloads.ubiquityrobotics.com/pi.html) page.
+full Raspberry Pi image, visit the [Ubiquity Robotics Download](https://downloads.ubiquityrobotics.com/pi.html) page.
 Updating a full image will lead to loss of any customization you have done.
 Never destroy your old card till you know you have everything on the new image.

 #### Linux Host Software Update